 - C-Qur Mosaic: Transparent mesh used for laparoscopic hernia repair.

-- C-Qur V-Patch: Mostly used in operations needing minor or small repair
+- C-Qur V-Patch: Mostly used in operations needing a minor or small repair.

-In October of 2013 Atrium finally got hit with an FDA recall for one of their C-Qur products, the C-Qur Edge.
-It was discovered that issues with the product's packaging led to damaged mesh (particularly with the Omega-3 coating).
-Atrium estimated that just under 2,000 devices were defective and sent notice's to surgeons and hospitals nationwide.
-The reality is that many of the defective products went undetected and were implanted in patients over the next several years.
+In October of 2013, Atrium got hit with an FDA recall for one of their C-Qur products, the C-Qur Edge.
+The FDA had discovered that problems with the C-Qur Edge's packaging was causing damage to the mesh and particularly to the Omega-3 coating.
+At the time, Atrium estimated that around 2,000 devices were defective and it sent notices to surgeons and hospitals nationwide.
+It is believed that many other hernia mesh products were also defective and went undetected by the FDA and others.
+These hernia mesh products were implanted in unsuspecting patients over the period of many years.